MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-data-source-transact-sql.md

 - The `abfs` or `abfss` APIs are supported when accessing Azure Storage Accounts starting with [!INCLUDE[sql-server-2019](../../includes/sssql19-md.md)] CU11.
 For more information, see [the Azure Blob Filesystem driver (ABFS)](/azure/storage/blobs/data-lake-storage-abfs-driver).
 - The Hierarchical Namespace option for Azure Storage Accounts(V2) using `abfs[s]` is supported via Azure Data Lake Storage Gen2 starting with [!INCLUDE[sql-server-2019](../../includes/sssql19-md.md)] CU11+.
 The Hierarchical Namespace option is otherwise not supported, and this option should remain **disabled**.
 - To ensure successful PolyBase queries during a Hadoop `Namenode` fail-over, consider using a virtual IP address for the `Namenode` of the Hadoop cluster.
 If you don't, execute an [ALTER EXTERNAL DATA SOURCE][alter_eds] command to point to the new location.
-- The `sqlhdfs` and `sqldatapool` types are supported for connecting between the master instance and storage pool of a SQL Server 2019 big data cluster.
+- The `sqlhdfs` and `sqldatapool` types are supported for connecting between the master instance and storage pool of SQL Server 2019 Big Data Cluster.
 For Cloudera CDH or Hortonworks HDP, use `hdfs`.
-For more information on using `sqlhdfs` for querying [!INCLUDE[ssbigdataclusters-ss-nover](../../includes/ssbigdataclusters-ss-nover.md)] storage pools, see [Query HDFS in a SQL Server big data cluster](../../big-data-cluster/tutorial-query-hdfs-storage-pool.md).
+For more information on using `sqlhdfs` for querying [!INCLUDE[ssbigdataclusters-ss-nover](../../includes/ssbigdataclusters-ss-nover.md)] storage pools, see [Query HDFS in SQL Server 2019 Big Data Cluster](../../big-data-cluster/tutorial-query-hdfs-storage-pool.md).
 - [!INCLUDE[polybase-java-connector-banner-retirement](../../includes/polybase-java-connector-banner-retirement.md)]
 - For more information on S3-compatible object storage and PolyBase starting with [!INCLUDE[sssql22-md](../../includes/sssql22-md.md)], see [Configure PolyBase to access external data in S3-compatible object storage](../../relational-databases/polybase/polybase-configure-s3-compatible.md).
 For an example of querying a parquet file within S3-compatible object storage, see [Virtualize parquet file in a S3-compatible object storage with PolyBase](../../relational-databases/polybase/polybase-virtualize-parquet-file.md).